-On 3 March 2004, the massive storm formed a huge arc of thick dust that swept over the Canary Islands, where it dropped a significant amount of dust.
+In early 2004, the massive storm formed a huge arc of thick dust that swept over the Canary Islands for a number of days, dropping a significant amount of dust.

 05 March 2004